stefanv129/Navigator-RC-Robot/README.md

 -STM documentation insists that the API is the way to configure the sensor, configuration without the API is very hard -it is weird to not use HAL but use this

+Status Update 21/07/2025:
+-now using analog distance sensor
+-algorithm works aftyer testing, some things need tweaking still -want to test the car on the ground but dont have enough wires yet -will test gyro next